 Since Russia began its aggressive actions against Ukraine, Russian officials have accused NATO of a series of threats and hostile actions.
 This webpage sets out the facts.

 Top Five Russian Myths Debunked

-NATO’s presence in the region is at the request of the host nations, and enjoys significant public support.
-A 2016 Gallup poll found that most people in Allied countries in the Baltic region associate NATO with the protection of their country.
+NATO forces in the eastern part of our Alliance are deployed at the request of the host nations, and enjoy significant public support.
+A recent Gallup poll found that most people in Allied countries in the Baltic region associate NATO with the protection of their country.

 More Myths Debunked